Running out of fuel can land you in a spot of trouble

 Damage to your vehicle

-Delivery drivers and courier vehicles should always be fuelled
+Delivery drivers vehicles should always be fuelled

 At Pegasus Couriers, we stress the importance of always having in the courier vehicle.